 The New Apton Centre is the home of Age Concern, Bishops Stortford which is open to people over the age of 55.
-It is a social centre, which is open four days per week providing the older community with the opportunity to socialise, enjoy a nutritious meal and participate in a range of events and activities.
+It is a social centre, which is open five days per week providing the older community with the opportunity to socialise and participate in a range of social activities.

 Art and Craft workshops

 Click here to see our revised timetable for Autumn 2020

 In addition to our current services, we are also providing the following services to support our community during the COVID-19 pandemic in partnership with Operation Community Bishops Stortford: